 Dr. King’s words are timeless and often apply to what we are presently experiencing.
 As we celebrate his life and legacy, remember his commitment to beloved community.
 Remember his commitment to justice.
 Remember his commitment to speaking on behalf of the marginalized and oppressed.
 Remember his courage to speak truth to power.

 You are encouraged to use these resources not only during the month of his celebration, but throughout the year.
 We are grateful for his legacy.

 Rev. Sheila P. Spencer Director of Christian Education and Faith Formation

-The Rev. Dr. Martin Luther King Jr., packet includes a variety of resources that can be used for worship and education, including a litany, scripture references, quotes and reflections from Dr. King.
-It also has additional website and video resources that can be used with a variety of ages and groups.
+The 2021 resource includes a variety of resources that can be used for worship and education, including a litany, scripture references, quotes and reflections from Dr. King.
+It also has additional website, video, and book resources that can be used with a variety of ages and groups.
 We encourage you to use and share these resources with your congregation and community as we celebrate the life and legacy of Dr. Martin Luther King, Jr.

 Click any of the links below for an archive of resources.